sththapa/Nepal-COVID-19-new-cases-predictor-project/README.md

 # Nepal_New_Cases_Predictor_Project Overview
 * Created a model that can estimate the new COVID-19 cases of Nepal.
 * Cleaned and filtered the data where I selected Nepal as a country but if we want we can select any country and proceed its case study.
-* Used RandomForest Regressor model to train and built the model, also compared the accuaracy of RandomForest Regressor, KNN and Linear Regression.
+* Used RandomForest Regressor model to train and built the model, also compared the accuaracy of RandomForest Regressor, KNN,Linear Regression,Ridge.
 * Reached around 87% of accuracy for our predition.
+* Trained and tested with Deep Learning Model
 * Model is brought into production using Streamlit framework.https://www.streamlit.io/

 # Code and Resources Used